 There’s nothing better than living in a cool city surrounded by beautiful and interesting places.
 You can enjoy the dynamic urban lifestyle, yet take a break from it whenever you feel the need for peace and silence.
 Unfortunately, there aren’t too many day trip opportunities from Bucharest, my current home city.
 I usually plan two or even three-day getaways, if not longer.
 During my last year’s visit to Ireland, I’ve been impressed with the countless opportunities of day trips from Dublin.
 Dubliners are lucky.
 They’ve got so many beautiful places to go for a half day hike or for a full day adventure!

 On my way back from Killarney, I only had four days to visit both Dublin and the surroundings.
 How many places can you see in four days?
+If you have more time than I did, you may want to take a look at this gay Dublin travel guide.
+It might give you some really cool ideas of what to do in Dublin.
 Nonetheless, here’s my list of the best day trips from Dublin, whether I’ve done them or I’ve added them to my travel bucket list for 2018.

 1. Malahide Castle & Gardens

 Malahide is a village located at about 10km from Dublin Airport.
 Getting to Malahide Castle from Dublin is a matter of 30-45 minutes.
 You can take the DART rail or the Dublin Bus no 42.
 If you want to get there straight from the airport, you need to take bus no 102.
 Apparently, you can take a taxi to get from Dublin to Malahide, but I haven’t considered it.
 Bus no 42 was perfect for me; it wasn’t crowded, and the journey took about 45 minutes.
 Later I found out that I could have taken a boat, as well.

 The Park – Well Worth a Day Trip from Dublin in Itself